ArchonM/ucdavis-hpc-collection/README.md

 ## What is this repository for?

 This project aims to help researchers to collect hardware event information for further analysis.
-The toolchain is built on top of [Intel® VTune™ Amplifier](https://software.intel.com/en-us/intel-vtune-amplifier-xe) and [Intel® Performance Counter Monitor](https://software.intel.com/en-us/articles/intel-performance-counter-monitor-a-better-way-to-measure-cpu-utilization).
+The toolchain is built on top of [perf](https://perf.wiki.kernel.org/index.php/Main_Page).
 The toolchain is designed to be easy to use and easy to extend.

 ## Before start